hibiken/asynq/README.md

 $ redis-server
 ```

-To create and schedule tasks, use `Client` and provide a task and when to process the task.
+To create and schedule tasks, use `Client` and provide a task and when to enqueue the task.

 ```go
 func main() {